 • Now the fibre bundle passes between a block of the nozzle and a needle holder.
 The needle holder has a substantially central, longitudinal axis and a guide surface that twists relative to the longitudinal axis.
 A pin-like guide member attached with the needle holder protrudes toward the inlet of the spindle.
 From this point, fibres are smoothly sucked into a hollow spindle.

 • The rotational force of the air jet separates fibres from the bundle after fibres have left the guide member.
-Since the leading ends of all fibres are moved forward around the guide member and drawn into the spindle by the preceding portion of fibre bundle being formed into yarn, they present partial twist and are less affected by the airflow inside the spindle.
+Since the leading ends of all fibres are moved forward around the guide member and drawn into the spindle by the preceding portion of the fibre bundle being formed into yarn, they present partial twist and are less affected by the airflow inside the spindle.

 • In other words, when the trailing ends of the fibres which have left the front rollers move to a position where they receive the powerfully whirling force of the nozzle, they are separated from the fibre bundle, extend outwardly, and twine over the spindle.
 Subsequently, these fibres are spirally wound around the fibre core and formed into a vortex spun yarn as they are drawn into the spindle.